patilav/Distributed-Computing/3-message-passing/PATIL-Avanti-Concurrency-among-strangers.md

 This paper focuses on E’s support for concurrent and distributed programming within the constraints of limited trust.
 * Main contribution:
-By dividing the state of a computational system into separately encapsulated objects, and by giving objects limited access to each other, we limit outside interference and extend the range of assumptions our programs may safely rely upon.
+By dividing the state of a computational system into separately encapsulated objects, and by giving objects limited access to each other, E limits outside interference and extend the range of assumptions for programs to safely rely upon.
 By abstraction, we limit one object’s need for knowledge of others, reducing the number of cases which are relevant.
 However, even under sequential and benign conditions, the remaining case analysis can still be quite painful.